General information about using the labs and services

-Anything saved to the computers will be deleted once you log off.
-To keep any files you’ve created, you will need to bring a flash drive to save to, or plan on emailing your files to yourself or uploading them to a cloud storage service like Microsoft SkyDrive, Google Drive, or Dropbox.
+Anything saved to the computers may be deleted once you log off.
+To be absolutely certain you'll retain access to any files you’ve created, you should save to a flash drive or email your files to yourself or uploading them to a cloud storage service like Microsoft SkyDrive, Google Drive, or Dropbox.

-A list of programs installed on the PCs and iMacs in the lab is available here.
+A list of programs installed on the PCs and iMacs in the lab is available here (pdf).

 Printing, Copying, & Sending:

 Yes.
 There is a computer in the lab with a scanner attached.
-Instructions are provided in the library on how to use it.
 We ask that use of this computer be limited to those who are actively using the scanner so that it has the maximum availability.

 Note: The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material; the person using this equipment is liable for any infringement.
 For more information about copyright law, the rights of copyright owners, and the right of fair use to make limited copies for purposes such as teaching, research, and study at Columbia University, visit the website of the Copyright Advisory Office at http://copyright.columbia.edu.

 No. There are no publicly-available fax machines.
 If you need to send a fax, there are FedEx and UPS stores nearby with fax services, or you can try an online fax service like FaxZero.com.